Sarah Marzen

 Picture

 For past publications, check out my Google Scholar profile!
 The SIAM chapter on image compression, which turned into a stealth startup that I am proud to be an advisor for (Awecom, Inc.), is here.
-An up-to-date CV is available here: marzen_cv_feb2018.pdf.
-And if you want code related to any of my publications, please check my Github, and if it's not there, email me.
+An up-to-date CV is available here.
+And if you want code related to any of my publications, please check out my Github, and if it's not there, email me.
 I'm happy to share what I have.

 Recently, I was profiled in Physics Magazine and Academic Minute for work on opinion dynamics, and profiled in CURESZ as a schizophrenia survivor.